 Financial Compensation for a Crushing Injury in California

 Crushing injuries happen to someone when they get a part of their body wedged between two solid objects.
-Clearly, the longer the body remains crushed, there is a much greater risk of a life altering serious injury.
+The longer the body remains crushed, there is a much greater risk of a life-altering serious injury.

 According to the Occupational Safety and Health Administration (OSHA), approximately 125,000 workers suffer crushing injuries each year.
 These accidents can cause bruises, cuts, scalping, mangled or amputated body parts, and even death.